keithjlee/DigitalCircularityToolkit/README.md

 - Shape characterization: LineScore, PlaneScore, BoxScore, SphereScore, RadialSignature
 - Fourier shape descriptors (in complex and real coordinates) of radial signatures
 - Custom feature vector definitions
-- Optimal assignment using the Hungarian matching algorithm
+- Optimal assignment
 - Visualization tools for assignment

 This toolkit provides a generalized approach to the Digital Circularity workflow outlined by [Cousin et al](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=0RMLrVgAAAAJ&sortby=pubdate&citation_for_view=0RMLrVgAAAAJ:VLnqNzywnoUC).

 ## Installation
-The initial public build was compiled February 25, 2024 in preparation for registration in the Food4Rhino ecosystem.
-It has been tested for Rhino 7/8 for both Windows and Mac.
+The latest build (v0.4) are avilable of [Food4Rhino](https://www.food4rhino.com/en/app/digitalcircularitytoolkit?lang=en) or in the releases page.
+Two packages are now available, target .NET 4.8 (For Rhino 7, Windows + Mac) and .NET 7 (For Rhino 8, Windows + Mac).

 1. Find and download the latest build (.zip file) in the [releases](https://github.com/keithjlee/DigitalCircularityToolkit/releases) page.
 2. Find your Grasshopper components folder by opening Grasshopper, then `File>Special Folders>Components Folder`
 3. **For Windows users:** right click the downloaded .zip file and select `Properties`, and make sure that `Unblock` is checked.
 4. Directly extract the contents of the .zip file to your Components Folder.
 5. Restart Rhino/Grasshopper

-A set of example files have been provided (to be updated).

 ## Citing
 When using or extending this software for research purposes, please cite using the following: